johndharrison/semver/README.md

 [github](https://github.com/zmarko/semver).
 The [Rcpp package](https://github.com/RcppCore/Rcpp) was used to provide R bindings.
 Some changes were made on the C++ side as currently CRAN does not accept packages compiling under C++14 (R version 3.4.0 should allow this in future).

-### All the functions

-Currently the `semver` package has one function which will parse a character vector containing valid semantic versioning strings.